The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 General Director, Leem Laurence Peyraut

 Mr. Laurence Peyraut, Leem General Director, expressed his gratitude for the quality exchange of views on the highly important agenda.
 She also mentioned that she would like to hold the next meeting face to face, and expressed her hope for more opportunities for discussion in Geneva and at IFPMA.
-International Committee Chairman Nobuo Murakami expressed his appreciation for the very valuable insights gained during this regular meeting, and noted that collaboration with other industry associations can provide clues to solving many problems, including geopolitical issues.
+International Affairs Committee Chairperson Nobuo Murakami expressed his appreciation for the very valuable insights gained during this regular meeting, and noted that collaboration with other industry associations can provide clues to solving many problems, including geopolitical issues.

 The meeting ended on a friendly note, with agreement that the next meeting would be an opportunity to discuss the issues face to face.